The ultimate landlord’s checklist for tenants in Dubai

 Landlords can enquire about a tenant’s social behaviour and participation in the community.
 Additionally, requiring a Rental Good Conduct Certificate can provide further assurance of a tenant’s positive history.

 Another great way to vet a tenant in Dubai is to request a Police Clearance Certificate.
 This is also known as a Certificate of Good Conduct and is provided by the Dubai Police.
 Making the document a prerequisite is a good practice for selecting the right tenants for your property in Dubai.
+This step also forms a core part of the landlord’s guide to selecting tenants in Dubai.

 Clarify Details About the Number of Occupants